Quantum Kramers-Henneberger Transformation: Quantum Kramers-Henneberger Transformation -- single mode case

 where $a\stx{zp}=\sqrt{\hbar/(2m\omega)}$ is the zero point motion associated with a quantum harmonic oscillator of mass $m$ and frequency $\omega$.
-Thus, the amplitude of the perturbation $\ell$ needs to satisfy, $\ell\ll a\stx{zp}$ for higher-order corrections to be neglected.
-In Eq.~\eqref{final} enters
+Thus, the amplitude of the perturbation $\ell$ needs to satisfy $\ell\ll a\stx{zp}$ for higher-order corrections to be neglected.
+The second derivative entering Eq.~\eqref{final} then expands as,

 The main result of this Section is contained in Eqs.~\eqref{final} and \eqref{alphaR}.
-As we can see, the quantum KH transformation leads to the Schrödinger equation for the trapped particle in an effective quantized `electric field' operator, $\hat {\cal E}(t) = -\frac{m}{e}\ddot{\hat \alpha}_R(t)$.
-Interestingly, the corresponding effective field is not simply proportional to $\expval*{\ddot{\hat\alpha}_i(t)} = \ddot{\alpha}(t)$, as one could expect from the classical case.
+As we can see, the quantum KH transformation leads to the Schrödinger equation for the trapped particle in an effective quantized `electric field' operator, $\hat {\cal E}(t) = -\frac{m}{e}\ddot{\hat \alpha}_\text{eff}(t)$.
+Interestingly, the corresponding effective field is not simply proportional to $\expval*{\ddot{\hat\alpha}(t)}$, as one could expect from the classical case.
 Instead, this field includes a quantum electrodynamic correction, as illustrated in Eq.~\eqref{alphaR}.
-The consequences of the above results will be discussed in more detail in Section~\ref{secV}.
+The consequences of the above results are numerically explored in Section~\ref{secNum} and discussed in more detail in Section~\ref{secV}.